+Childhood Cancer Ireland is currently recruiting parent peer support volunteers to join our Parent Peer Support Programme.
 Peer supporters will have had a child diagnosed with childhood, adolescent or young adult cancer.
 You must be at least three years out of treatment in order to become a peer supporter.

-• Experience of recurrence or relapse
+Experience with cancer recurrence or relapse

 About our Parent Peer Support Programme